The International Office requires the following Visa-related documents:

 - Bank statements/letters must be official and clearly state the name of the account holder, name of financial institution, and currency (which does not need to be U.S. Dollars) and must show proof of available balance.

-- Documents must be issued within the last six months and must be in English or accompanied by an official English translation.
+- Documents must be issued within the last three months and must be in English or accompanied by an official English translation.
 Funds must be liquid (readily accessible without penalty).

 Financial sources must be readily available liquid assets such as:

 - Checking or savings account

 - Certificates, term deposit, fixed deposits (with maturity dates no later than the program start date)